Heartland Payment Systems Review

 I really do like Heartland Payment Systems.
 I like their website, I like their services, I like the way they do business overall.
 They offer some fairly unique practices that set them apart as one of the top processors in the country.
 For businesses that process over $50K annually and can get set up with a markup rate over interchange, Heartland could be your perfect processor.
 For those in the restaurant industry, Heartland really has your back with great tailor-made services.
 For those who process cards sporadically or in low volumes, however, you’ll want to look elsewhere for your payment processing needs.

 So for now, I can offer Heartland 4 out of 5 stars.
 If they could give a reasonable processing solution for those who take in a smaller volume of card transactions, they’d be solidly 4.5 stars in my mind.
-If they could offer a month-to-month option, then I’d probably consider giving them a perfect score.
+If they could offer a standard month-to-month option (not by-request), then I’d probably consider giving them a better score.
 Even some upfront disclosure on their site would go a long way for me.
 I hope to update this with good news soon.

 For those interested in better solutions for low-volume processing, definitely check out our highest-rated processors.